Your first Christmas in London – what will you do?

 You could book yourself on to a tour around the United Kingdom.
 I did this cause I didn’t want to be alone for my first Christmas away.
 The tour guide made it special, each person on the tour was given a name of another person on the tour and they had to buy them a small gift which was handed out on Christmas Day.
 A special Christmas lunch was also organised.
 I went with Contiki and would thoroughly recommend them.
 Check out the tours they have.
 If you don’t want to go around the UK then a white Christmas in Europe may be an option.

-No matter where you will be for Christmas and New Year ensure you make it a good experience and book it now so you don’t miss out.
+No matter where you will be for Christmas and New Year while on your London working holiday ensure you make it a good experience.
+And book it early so you don’t miss out.